valyu-network/valyu-did/README.md

 ## Overview 📖

 ValyuDID offers a set of endpoints designed for managing decentralized identifiers (DIDs).
-It enables the creation of new DIDs for users and data, as well as the resolution of existing DIDs, using a custom-built resolver, and provider, based on the Veramo framework.
+It enables the creation of new DIDs for users and data, as well as the resolution of existing DIDs, using a custom-built resolver, and provider, leveraging the Veramo framework.

 ## Getting Started 🚀